 Units and Lessons

-There are nine units in the course, each with an assortment of lessons to help you on your way.
-Here’s a brief summary of each of the nine units:
+There are 10 units in the course, each with an assortment of lessons to help you on your way.
+Here’s a brief summary of each of the units:

 You might be a superb writer, but if you don’t know the tricks of writing for web audiences – and then promoting to them – you’ll get lost in the shuffle.

-This unit starts with very basic information and goes on to advanced SEO techniques.
+Building on the introduction in week one, this module starts with basic information and goes on to advanced SEO techniques.
 It has inspired me to breathe new life into my Google Webmaster Tools account and to take my game to another level.

-Here you’ll learn why you want to create a newsletter, what to put in it, how to get people to sign up, services you can use to create and send newsletters, and some advanced tips on targeting and list management.
+Here you’ll learn why you want to create a newsletter, what to put in it, how to get people to sign up, services you can use to create and send newsletters, and some advanced tips on targeting, promotion, and list management.

 Everybody wants a free trip, but not every free trip is created equal, nor does everybody know who to approach (or how to approach them) to get the best results.
 This unit has practical examples of good pitches, ethical considerations, and how to choose the right brands to work with.